 Presbyterian Relief Opportunity for the Philipines -- You can donate and make a difference by clicking here!

-The COA Mission Team will return to New Orleans the last week in February.
+The COA Mission Team will return to New Orleans the week of March 15-21, 2015, in the continuing effort to help rebuild after Hurricanes Katrina and Rita.
 If you are interested in supporting our team, contact Mike or Joan Henderson at 410-757-6525.
 Home Depot and Lowe's Gift Cards or checks to Project Homecoming, Inc.will be gratefully accepted.

 Chores and More nees volunteers to answer phones in the office and to provide transportation for clients.
 If you would like more information or to volunteer, please contact Lynette DelPrete at COAchurch@verizon.net.